Steve Bannon was deplatformed. An obscure media mogul keeps him on the air.

 Current and former Real America’s Voice employees said they had little insight into whether the network was profitable or being propped up by the company’s weather programming.
 Serrano said that and other matters were “proprietary.”

 If the network is making money, it’s because of Bannon’s show, current and former employees said.
-“It’s not even close in terms of the advertising money he brings in,” said a former employee.
+“It’s not even close in terms of the advertising money he brings in,” a former employee said.
 “Even election coverage was below Bannon.”

 “War Room” airs twice each weekday and once on Saturday, producing about 17 hours of content each week from the Capitol Hill townhouse once known as the Breitbart Embassy.
 The basement, where a producer and a sound engineer join Bannon beneath an ornate chandelier, is strewn with books, newspapers and knickknacks, including zinc supplements branded with the “War Room” logo.